-We're sponsoring DPW Amsterdam 2025 – join the future of procurement! 🚀
+We're sponsoring DPW Amsterdam 2025 – Join the future of procurement! 🚀

-Top spend management KPIs to optimize procurement
+Top 22 spend management KPIs to optimize procurement in 2026

-Top spend management KPIs to optimize procurement
+Top 22 spend management KPIs to optimize procurement in 2026

 What are spend management KPIs?

-What are the benefits of using KPIs?
+What are the benefits of using spend management KPIs?

 Benefits of using KPIs

-Top 15 spend management KPIs to track in 2025
+Top 22 spend management KPIs to track in 2026

 1. Savings

-2. Cost Reduction
+2. Cost reduction

-3. Price Avoidance
+3. Price avoidance

 Price avoidance is an important KPI for manufacturing, trade, life science, and medical companies.
 This KPI determines the amount of money you saved by avoiding unintentional re-placements, repairs, or damages.
 Think about the amount of savings generated by proper monitoring of materials (which eliminated the disposal of old supplies), taking care of tools (which avoided expensive failure), or inventory management (which avoided excess inventory and hasty ordering).